 But for the sake of explaining the basics of bookkeeping, here are the first seven steps you’ll need to walk through to get your bookkeeping machine humming.

-Double-entry is more complex, but also more robust.
-First, all transactions are entered into a journal, and then each item is entered into the ledger twice, as both a debit and a credit.
+Under double-entry bookkeeping, all transactions are entered into a journal, and then each item is entered into the general ledger twice, as both a debit and a credit.

 Further reading: A Relatively Painless Guide to Double-Entry Accounting